Aug. 20, 2018 - The University of Colorado School of Medicine has been ranked 9th nationally in primary care in U.S. News & World Report.

-The publication released its annual survey today.
+The publication released its annual survey in March.
 Each year it ranks medical schools in two broad categories – primary care and research.
-In this year’s rankings, the University of Colorado School of Medicine ranked 32nd as a research institution.
+In the 2018 rankings, the University of Colorado School of Medicine ranked 32nd as a research institution.

 The school’s ranking in the magazine’s research category changed several years ago when its Department of Preventive Medicine was merged into the Colorado School of Public Health.
 As a result, some grants and functions that are used to establish the U.S. News rankings were reassigned to the school of public health and are no longer considered in ranking the School of Medicine in the research category.